ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 The answerer MUST structure its answer according to one of the following two options:
 * maintain all configuration parameters with the values remaining the same as in the offer for the media format (payload type), with the exception that the value of v3c-ptl-level-idc is changeable as long as the highest level indicated by the answer is not higher than that indicated by the offer, or
-* remove media line in which one or more of the parameter values are not supported.
+* remove media line in which one or more of the parameter values are not supported by setting the port to zero in the answer.

 The following limitations and rules pertaining to the V3C video component media configuration apply:
 * The parameters identifying a video coded V3C component media configuration format are according to the respective RTP video payload specification.

 The answerer MUST structure its answer according to one of the following two options:
 *	maintain all configuration parameters with the values remaining the same as in the offer for the media format (payload type), with the exceptions specified in the respective RTP video payload specification;
-* remove the video coded V3C component media line completely when one or more of the parameter values are not supported.
+* remove the video coded V3C component media line completely when one or more of the parameter values are not supported by setting the port to zero in the answer.

 To simplify handling and matching of these configurations, the same RTP payload type number used in the offer SHOULD also be used in the answer, as specified in {{RFC3264}}.